 Why is this a big hit to China?

 PUBG Mobile is a huge game.
-Its a popular game and competes with Fortnite which is evenly big.
-Co-incidentally, Fortnite is also in trouble with Google’s playstore and Apple’s appstore.
-In India alone, PUBG has 33 million registered users and on an average there are around 13 million daily users too.
+It’s a popular game and competes with Fortnite which is evenly big.
+Co-incidentally, Fortnite is also in trouble with Google’s play store and Apple’s AppStore.
+In India alone, PUBG has 33 million registered users and on average, there are around 13 million daily users too.
 That’s a huge number.
 This includes me and my friends.
 What are we going to do with our lives?
 PUBG PC is equally famous.

-Government of India creates an economic trouble to China by blocking the 118 Chinese apps today.
+The government of India creates economic trouble for China by blocking the 118 Chinese apps today.
 This decision was made amid tensions with China over the recent face-off in Ladakh.
 This step had to be taken in the interest of India’s sovereignty and integrity, defense and security as mentioned in the press release and it makes a lot of sense too.

 Tencent, if you’ve played PUBG you’d know this name.
-Its the first logo on the screen alongside another investor.
+It’s the first logo on the screen alongside another investor.
 Tencent Holdings Ltd owns PUBG Mobile and the game was among the top five games with 730+ million downloads.
-With the numbers mentioned, one can imagine the impact this ban will make on China and their developers.
+With the numbers mentioned, one can imagine the impact this ban will make on China and its developers.

 Twitter has already started reacting to the PUBG Banned in India :